Death of Joyce Echaquan: Incident

 Echaquan live-streamed for seven minutes on September 28.
-During the Livestream, at least two hospital employees are heard insulting her in French.
-While Echaquan was moaning in pain, an employee asked her if she is "done acting stupid."
-Another employee told Echaquan that she "made some bad choices" and asked what her children would be thinking if they saw her, where she quietly responded with: "That's why I came here."
-Echaquan was also told that she is only "good for sex," the employees were the ones "paying for this," and that she was "stupid as hell."
-When the nurse realised that the conversations between her and her colleague are being recorded she grabbed the phone and attempted to delete the recording.
-Mrs Echaquan died later that day of a pulmonary edema.
+During the livestream, at least two hospital employees are heard insulting her in French.
+While Echaquan was moaning in pain, an employee asked her if she was "done acting stupid."
+Another employee told Echaquan that she "made some bad choices" and asked what her children would be thinking if they saw her, to which she quietly responded with: "That's why I came here."
+Echaquan was also told that she was only "good for sex", that the employees were the ones "paying for this", and that she was "stupid as hell."
+When the nurse realised that the conversations between her and her colleague were being recorded, she grabbed the phone and attempted to delete the recording.
+Echaquan died later that day of pulmonary edema.
 According to her family, she was allergic to morphine.

 One employee, a nurse, was dismissed from the hospital on September 29.
 A second employee, an orderly, was dismissed on October 1.

 Previous incident

-Another incident where Echaquan was mistreated by hospital staff happened in late August 2020.
+Another incident where Echaquan was mistreated by hospital staff happened in late August 2020, a month before her death.

-33-year-old Jennifer Mac Donald, a patient attendant at a local Alzheimer's centre who was at the hospital to support her father, overheard Echaquan screaming in a nearby cubicle and expressing concerns about her treatment.
-Mac Donald described Echaquan's medical attendants as "indifferent and verbally aggressive," she said they were ignoring her pleas, and she also overheard a nurse ask: "Will she ever shut up?"
+33-year-old Jennifer MacDonald, a patient attendant at a local Alzheimer's centre who was at the hospital to support her father, overheard Echaquan screaming in a nearby cubicle and expressing concerns about her treatment.
+MacDonald described Echaquan's medical attendants as "indifferent and verbally aggressive", she said they were ignoring her pleas, and she also overheard a nurse ask: "Will she ever shut up?"
 At one point, she approached Echaquan in order to see if she could help her, but the staff told her to "mind her own business."

-Mac Donald did not know that the woman who was being mistreated in August was Echaquan until she saw the Facebook Live video and recognized her.
+MacDonald did not know that the woman who was being mistreated in August was Echaquan until she saw the Facebook Live video and recognized her.

 Reactions

 The premier of Quebec, François Legault, condemned the medical staff's comments about Echaquan and called them "racist".
-However, he denied the existence of systemic racism in Quebec and he also claimed that he was not involved in her death.
+However, he denied the existence of systemic racism in Quebec and claimed that he was not involved in her death.

-Canadian Prime Minister Justin Trudeau called the incident "the worst form of racism" and "systemic racism."
+Canadian Prime Minister Justin Trudeau called the incident "the worst form of racism" and "systemic racism".

 Marc Miller, the Canadian federal Minister of Indigenous Services, met Echaquan's son, Thomas-James, and apologized to her family for the incident.

 The director of the Lanaudière health board Daniel Castonguay was removed from his position in December 2020.
 The new CEO of the health board since April 2021, Maryse Poupart, said she was a "person of action" and gave condolences to Echaquan's family while promising to prioritize relations with Indigenous patients.